-On January 17, 2012, the Issuers issued an additional \$500 million aggregate principal amount of the 2018 Notes, pursuant to the purchase agreement, dated January 6, 2012, by and among the Issuers, Icahn Enterprises Holdings, as guarantor and Jefferies & Company, Inc., as initial purchaser.
-These notes constitute the same series of securities as the Additional New Notes and the Initial New Notes for purposes of the indenture governing the notes and vote together on all matters with such series.
-These notes have substantially identical terms as the Additional New Notes and the Initial New Notes.

-The gross proceeds from the sale of these notes were approximately \$513 million and will be used for general corporate purposes.
+On January 17, 2012 and February 6, 2012, the Issuers issued an additional aggregate \$700 million principal amount of the 2018 Notes, pursuant to their respective purchase agreements, by and among the Issuers, Icahn Enterprises Holdings, as guarantor, and Jefferies & Company, Inc., as initial purchaser.
+These notes constitute the same series of securities as the Initial Notes for purposes of the indenture governing the notes and vote together on all matters with such series.
+These notes have substantially identical terms as the Initial Notes.
+The gross proceeds from the sale of these notes were \$716 million and will be used for general corporate purposes.
+Proceeds from the issuance of these notes were transferred to Icahn Enterprises Holdings under identical terms and conditions as those of the Issuers.
+Refer to Note 10, "Debt," for additional information regarding our 8% Senior Unsecured Notes Due 2018.